MohamadMansouri/radare2-plugin-FIRST/README.md

 - FIRST Integration - IDA Pro (https://github.com/vrtadmin/FIRST-plugin-ida): The source code for the FIRST IDA Pro integration.
 Documentation can be found in the repo or at http://first-plugin-ida.readthedocs.io

 ## Installation
--Modify first.config to set the host and your FIRST token (by default it is set to connect to FIRST online server).
+- Modify first.config to set the host and your FIRST token (by default it is set to connect to FIRST online server).
--Execute `make`
+- Execute `make`

 ## Usage
 	Usage: Fst[?asug]  FIRST plugin